xiaorui-ui/xiaorui-ui/README.md

- 👋 Hi, I’m Xiaorui, a Math and CS freshman at NUS, interested in any cool Math or CS theory, really.
+ 👋 Hi, I’m Xiaorui, a Math and CS freshman turning sophomore at NUS, interested in any cool Math or CS theory, really.
 Applications are cool too, sometimes!

  Currently working on and off on an [N-dle solver](https://github.com/xiaorui-ui/Ndle)